ecrespo66/Robot-framework/wiki.md

 ### Key Features and Usage
 **Defining Workflow Nodes**:
 RobotFlow allows methods to be defined as nodes in a workflow.
 Each decorated method corresponds to a specific task or step in the process.
 The node argument in the decorator specifies the type of node to be used for executing the method.
 This could relate to different stages or actions in the workflow, like starting, processing, decision-making, etc.

 ### Method Tracking and Positioning
-Default Execution Order: An internal counter within the RobotFlow class is used to auto-increment and track the position of each method in the workflow.
+**Default Execution Order**: An internal counter within the RobotFlow class is used to auto-increment and track the position of each method in the workflow.
 This feature ensures a structured and ordered flow of the nodes.
 In the absence of explicitly defined parent nodes (parents parameter), RobotFlow defaults to executing methods in the order in which they are defined in the class.
 This sequential execution is based on the position assigned to each method by the internal counter.
 This behavior is crucial for workflows where the execution sequence is linear and does not require complex branching or conditional logic.

+## Code Example
 ```python
 from robot_manager.base import Bot
 from robot_manager.flow import RobotFlow